fbpx

 If you want to make a larger website with additional customization, then we would suggest you go for WordPress.
 This is especially important if you’re looking to create a blog or website that isn’t just for eCommerce.
 The main downside of WordPress is that it’s harder to use, but it’s still relatively simple if you compare it to building your own website from scratch.

-While neither of these two options is the ‘right’ pick in all situations, we would suggest you follow these guidelines and choose the one that is closest to your own plans and opinions.
+In view of this data, we have decided that Shopify is the winner.
 We hope that this article has helped you to understand the differences/similarities between them and that you’re now on the way to choosing the right platform for you!

 Frequently Asked Questions